Data cooperative: Proposed legal entities

+MIDs have the potential to serve as a backbone for a "dignified information economy, where individuals maintain control over their data while participating in cooperative and market-based systems."

 Examples

 Ride-share automobile drivers (e.g. Uber, Lyft, etc.)

 Currently, drivers for ride-share services have no effective way to compare their respective incomes across similar routes, areas and distances.
 Similarly, people who use these ride-share services don't have a way to compare average fees between similar trips people take.
 The members of a ride-share automobile service community could form a data cooperative by pooling together data accessible to them on their devices, and use the data to see whether on average they are receiving a similar quality of service and equitable earnings across a wide geographic area.

+Social media

+A data cooperative for social media users could allow them to manage the data generated by their engagement with social media platforms and negotiate fair compensation data that is used to create or train software like translation engines, content recommendation algorithms, or be remixed into new media.

 Challenges

 Cost

 One challenge that data cooperatives are faced with is the overhead cost required to establish and maintain the cooperative.
 As a data infrastructure, data cooperatives need a substantial financial investment in order to support and maintain the IT infrastructural capabilities necessary for a data cooperative.

 Regulations and policies

 Current policies and regulations regarding privacy, data reuse and deletion, data interoperability, and portability enable a select group of stakeholders to dominate data ownership.
 The challenge here is that in order for these regulations and policies to change (specifically in a way that enables the lasting success of a data cooperative), the people who have the power to do so will first have to understand and agree that data cooperatives are appropriate and beneficial.